 No entrepreneurial journey is free of missteps.
 Even those who make it to the top swiftly can tell you tales of bad decisions, costly errors, and embarrassing moments in their business.
 I prefer to call these growing pains bloopers and I’ve had my fair share of them.
 Now, I haven’t had any Three Stooges-type bloopers where I tripped up the stairs in front of a large audience or slipped on a banana peel walking to the podium, but I’ve done a number of silly things along my entrepreneurial journey.
 And when I was living out some of those bloopers, it seemed the world was crashing in on me.
 There were even times I cried hysterically.
 In my rearview mirror, though, those giant bloopers just look like tiny speed bumps along my road to success.
 I am able to look back and laugh at them – at every single one of them.
 I’ve discovered that bloopers create character and they force you to grow.

-Enjoy your journey through my blooper reel from seven years in business!
+Enjoy your journey through my blooper reel from eight years in business!

 I failed to value my expertise.